-We love Manuka Honey in any case, but knowing that Manuka Honey has antibacterial and antiviral properties makes it top of our list to keep us from picking up any viruses.
+We love Manuka Honey in any case, but knowing the superfood benefits of Manuka Honey makes it top of our list to keep us well.

-How to choose the best Manuka Honey product for preventing or treating a virus?
+How to choose the best Manuka Honey product for your health.

-At Manuka Honey of NZ we’ve selected a range of the best Manuka Honey products to help you protect yourself.
-Research suggests that even eating medicinal grade Manuka Honey may offer benefits, or you can select from our specialist antiviral and immune boosting products.
+At Manuka Honey of NZ we’ve selected a range of the best Manuka Honey products to help support you with seasonal ills and chills.
+You can select from our general or specialist wellness products.

-Many of the antiviral and immune boosting products we stock at Manuka Honey of NZ contain not only Manuka Honey but other natural products to help boost our immune system.
+Many of the wellness products we stock at Manuka Honey of NZ contain not only Manuka Honey but other natural products that help support our well-being all year round.